clamytoe/clamytoe.github.io/content/posts/2020-02-14_pycryptodome.md

 I pushed them to the Pybites Github private repo and it sat there for a bit before [Bob Belderbos](https://codechalleng.es/profiles/pybob) decided to add them.
 That's when the problems started!
 He discovered that the module was not available so he installed it.
-It worked perfectly for the coding challenge, but for the testing one, when the call to the [Pytest](https://docs.pytest.org/en/latest/)/[Mutpy](https://github.com/mutpy/mutpy) instance is made, it loosed the path to the module!
+It worked perfectly for the coding challenge, but for the testing one, when the call to the [Pytest](https://docs.pytest.org/en/latest/)/[Mutpy](https://github.com/mutpy/mutpy) instance is made, it looses the path to the module!

 We were discussing the issue on the [Pybites](https://pybit.es/pages/community.html) Slack channel when [Mike Driscoll](https://codechalleng.es/profiles/driscollis) the creator of [The Mouse vs Python](http://www.blog.pythonlibrary.org/), mentioned the [PyCryptodome](https://www.pycryptodome.org/en/latest/) module.
 He initially thought that the problem was with installing the cryptography module.